cloudfoundry/diego-notes/notes/logging-guidance.md

 ### Fatal

 Log a message at the fatal level to cause the logger to panic, writing a log line with the stack trace at the panic site.
 Reserve this level only for errors on which it is impossible for the program to continue operating normally.
+These should be used in place of `panic(err)` and `os.Exit(1)`.

 ### Error